Azure/maximo/README.md

 ## Getting Started

-To move forward with a Maximo install you will need a few basics:
+To move forward with a MAS install you will need a few basics:

 * An active Azure subscription.
   * A quota of at least 40 vCPU allowed for your VM type of choice (Dsv4 recommended).
 Request [a quota increase](https://docs.microsoft.com/azure/azure-portal/supportability/regional-quota-requests) if needed.